|

 black semipro football team in Seattle who played for the Community

-League in the 1930s.
-Sponsored by nightclub owner "Noodles" Smith, who
+League in 1937.
+Sponsored by nightclub owner Russell "Noodles" Smith, who

 was said to be present for every game, the team was also helped by Bruce